Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ()
 ```

-Now, an important point about tuple indices should be made. **The parentheses
+Now, an important point about tuple indices should be made: **the parentheses
 in a tuple index are completely optional.** Instead of writing `a[(1, 0, 2)]`,
 we could have instead just wrote `a[1, 0, 2]`.